zuozhenggh/learning-library/data-management-library/oci-di/create-data-assets/create-data-assets.md

 ## Introduction

-This lab walks you through the steps to create data assets for your source and target data sources using Object Storage as the source and Autonomous Data Warehouse as the target.
+This lab walks you through the steps to create **Data assets** for your source and target data sources using **Object Storage** as the source and **Autonomous Data Warehouse** as the target.
 In Oracle Cloud Infrastructure Data Integration, data assets represent data sources that you can use as sources and targets for your integration tasks.
 Data assets can be databases, flat files, and so on.

-Estimated Lab Time: 15 minutes
+*Estimated Lab Time*: 15 minutes

 ## Objectives
 In this lab, you will: